vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 ---
 lab:
-    title: 'Lab: Monitor an Azure Spring Cloud app'
+    title: 'Lab: Monitor an Azure Spring Apps application'
-    module: 'Module 3: Monitor an Azure Spring Cloud app'
+    module: 'Module 3: Monitor an Azure Spring Apps application'
 ---

-# Lab: Monitor an Azure Spring Cloud app
+# Lab: Monitor an Azure Spring Azure Apps applications
 # Student lab manual

 ## Lab scenario

-You have created your first Spring Cloud service, installed your microservices as apps and exposed them through the api-gateway.
+You have created your first Spring Apps service, installed your microservices as apps and exposed them through the api-gateway.
 Now that everything is up and running, it would be helpful to be able to monitor the availability of your apps and detect any errors or exceptions that might occur during their usage.
 In this lab, you will implement their end-to-end monitoring.

 ## Objectives